-With more than half of Raytheon’s local Australian workforce of 1,500 being comprised of engineers and technicians, the company has led a number of transformational STEM initiatives over the past two decades.
+With more than half of Raytheon’s local Australian workforce of 1,500 comprising engineers and technicians, the company has led a number of transformational STEM initiatives over the past two decades.

 As a national employer of highly-skilled engineers, Raytheon Australia understands the important responsibility to shepherd the next generation of engineers on their path to a fulfilling and useful career in a STEM-related field.
-That is why the company is deeply committed to helping to foster the next generation of STEM workers to study STEM related topics and pursue a STEM career—creating a pipeline of future engineers for Raytheon Australia and other STEM companies to draw from.
+That is why the company is helping to foster the next generation to study STEM related disciplines and pursue STEM careers—creating a pipeline of future engineers for Raytheon Australia and other companies to draw from.

 For more than 20 years, Raytheon Australia has invested in initiatives that help encourage and develop valuable STEM skills that can create sustainable careers for future innovators.

 Spanning over a decade, Raytheon partnered with Questacon, Australia’s National Science and Technology Centre.
 Throughout that time, Raytheon and Questacon created world-leading experiences to drive a passion for STEM in Australian students.
 These included:

 - Imagination Factory – a travelling exhibition that told the story of systems integration to 600,000 visitors in locations across Australia.